syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Dim height As Single = convertor.ConvertToPixels(document.PageSettings.Height, PdfGraphicsUnit.Point)

-' Create a new instance of WebKitHtmlConverter class.
+' Creates a new instance of WebKitHtmlConverter class.

 Dim html As New WebKitHtmlConverter()